din/compose/README.md

 ## Getting Started

-The following project structure is the most optimal to use Compose:
+The following _opinionated_ project structure is the most optimal to use Compose:

 ```
 + Resources/ <-- Project-wide resources